mallik3740/Blockchain-Based-E-Voting-System/README.md

 #### The Decentralized Voting System using Ethereum Blockchain is a secure and transparent solution for conducting elections.
 Leveraging Ethereum's blockchain technology, this system ensures tamper-proof voting records, enabling users to cast their votes remotely while maintaining anonymity and preventing fraud.
 Explore this innovative project for trustworthy and decentralized voting processes.
 #### For a cool demo of this project watch this [YouTube video](https://www.youtube.com/watch?v=a5CJ70D2P-E).
-#### For more details checkout [Project Report](https://github.com/Krish-Depani/Decentralized-Voting-System-Using-Ethereum-Blockchain/blob/main/Project%20Report%20github.pdf).
+#### For more details checkout [Project Report]git clone https://github.com/mallik3740/Blockchain-Based-E-Voting-System.git.
 #### PS: This project is not maintained anymore.

 ## Features